Camouflage: Motion dazzle

 Most forms of camouflage are made ineffective by movement: a deer or grasshopper may be highly cryptic when motionless, but instantly seen when it moves.
 But one method, motion dazzle, requires rapidly moving bold patterns of contrasting stripes.
 Motion dazzle may degrade predators' ability to estimate the prey's speed and direction accurately, giving the prey an improved chance of escape.
 Motion dazzle distorts speed perception and is most effective at high speeds; stripes can also distort perception of size (and so, perceived range to the target).
 As of 2011, motion dazzle had been proposed for military vehicles, but never applied.
 Since motion dazzle patterns would make animals more difficult to locate accurately when moving, but easier to see when stationary, there would be an evolutionary trade-off between motion dazzle and crypsis.

 An animal that is commonly thought to be dazzle-patterned is the zebra.
 The bold stripes of the zebra have been claimed to be disruptive camouflage, background-blending and countershading.
 (Note: The belly of the zebra is white, and the dark stripes narrow towards the belly, so the animal is certainly countershaded, but this does not prove that the main function of the stripes is camouflage.)
 After many years in which the purpose of the coloration was disputed, an experimental study by Tim Caro suggested in 2012 that the pattern reduces the attractiveness of stationary models to biting flies such as horseflies and tsetse flies.
 However, a simulation study by Martin How and Johannes Zanker in 2014 suggests that when moving, the stripes may confuse observers, such as mammalian predators and biting insects, by two visual illusions: the wagon-wheel effect, where the perceived motion is inverted, and the barberpole illusion, where the perceived motion is in a wrong direction.

 Mechanisms

 Animals can camouflage themselves by one or more principles using a variety of mechanisms.
 For example, some animals achieve background matching by changing their skin coloration to resemble their current background.

 Changeable skin coloration

-Animals such as chameleon, frog, flatfish such as the peacock flounder, squid, octopus and even the isopod idotea balthica actively change their skin patterns and colours using special chromatophore cells to resemble their current background, or, as in most chameleons, for signalling.
+Animals such as chameleon, frog, and octopus actively change their skin patterns and colours using special chromatophore cells to resemble their current background, or, as in most chameleons, for signalling.
 However, Smith's dwarf chameleon does use active colour change for camouflage.